MikeLanier/JMaze/README.md

 ## 09/22/2017
 * 3D "in maze" view using 2D graphics
+  * step forward using up arrow
+  * turn left/right using left/right arrow
+  * adjust the code for looking in a direction other than east
+  * BUG: when I hit the right arrow, focus change to the a TextField control.
+Using 2, 4, 6, 8 on the keypad for now.
+* in the 2D maze, in the current cell, (which will be the entrance right after the maze is created) draw an arrow (triangle) pointer in the direction facing.
 * Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
 * tooltips for controls.
 Have on a couple, but not all